Jay and Karen: Partners in Everything - Working Together to Make an Impact

 Then, not long ago, we were invited to speak to a group of artists showing at a juried Judaica show about the joys and pitfalls of being in retail.
 Of great surprise to us, speaking to the artists, walking though the displays, and just feeling the exciting buzz, had a quite unexpected side effect and impact on us.
 It made us realize that we have retail in our blood and, notwithstanding the wonderful work we have both been doing in the nonprofit world, that we want to get back in.

 We were driven to re-introduce The Aesthetic Sense as the home for all things "good for the soul" which will inspire, delight and give meaning to our daily lives.
+And so we came back.

 And listen they did.
 They listened to what we wanted to do, the community we hoped to create, and the respect and love we have for the work that we display.
 They brought in a great team: a carpenter, a painter, and an electrician.
 We laughed, we argued, we bantered, and we got it done.
 The result: a major overhaul of the space.
 New ceilings, new floor design, new lights, new shelves, new counter, new - new everything.